Marwa-ababneh/guess-the-number/README.md

 3. Try to guess the correct number!

 ## Example
-Enter your guess: 40
+-Enter your guess: 40
-Too low!
+-Too low!
 Try again.
-Enter your guess: 70
+-Enter your guess: 70
-Too high!
+-Too high!
 Try again.
-Enter your guess: 55
+-Enter your guess: 55
-Congratulations!
+-Congratulations!
 You guessed the number in 3 tries.

 ##Author
 Marwa Ababneh